Mr-L-Web/FlashCard/README.md

 Answers are not case sensitive.

-Version 1.0.
+Version 1.1.
 Has one subject.
 Capital cities.
 The app asks the question and correctly marks the answer.
-More features to come later.
+A menu button is available to go back to the home screen.

-Bug: when submitting a correct answer after an incorrect one, the incorrect label remains and the correct label overlaps the incorrect label.
+Bug: No bugs reported.